You are here

 Department of Built Environment (BE)

 The Department of the Built Environment prepares students for professional careers in a variety of disciplines.
-The baccalaureate degree programs offered are in construction management, interior architecture design, and safety management.
-Minors in construction management and safety management are also offered.
+The baccalaureate degree programs offered are in architectural engineering technology, construction management, interior architecture design, and safety management.
+Minors in construction management, interior architecture design, and safety management are also offered.
 A graduate degree is offered in Occupational Safety Management.